 Date of financing and planned use of proceeds Actual use of proceeds May 17, 2016 Financing \$200,500 to be used towards advance concept research and general working capital All funds committed as per plan September 2, 2016 Financing \$1,409,631.
-The Company intends to use the net proceeds from the Offering for continued metallurgical testing of the Company's proprietary hydrometallurgical process for large-scale recycling of lithium-ion vehicle batteries, debt settlement and working capital.
+The Company intends to use the net proceeds from the Offering for continued metallurgical testing of the Company's proprietary hydrometallurgical process for large-scale recycling of lithium-ion battery material, debt settlement and working capital.
 All funds committed as per plan June 2017, Financing \$945,375.
-The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion vehicle batteries, and working capital.
+The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development December 2017, Financing \$248,160.
-The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion vehicle batteries, and working capital.
+The Company intends to use the net proceeds from the Offering for expediting the Company's proprietary hydrometallurgical process for patent filing of recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development March 2018, Financing \$2,048,757.
-The Company intends to use the net proceeds from the Offering for demonstration plant to proof Company's proprietary hydrometallurgical process for recycling of lithium-ion vehicle batteries, and working capital.
-All funds committed as per plan to expedite the research and development November 2018 - May 2019, Financing \$1,533,484.
-The Company intends to use the net proceeds from the Offering for pilot plant to proof Company's proprietary hydrometallurgical process for recycling of lithium- ion vehicle batteries, and working capital.
+The Company intends to use the net proceeds from the Offering for a demonstration plant to proof Company's proprietary hydrometallurgical process for recycling of lithium-ion battery material, and working capital.
 All funds committed as per plan to expedite the research and development

-American Manganese Inc. Management's Discussion and Analysis For the Three and Six-Month Period Ended January 31, 2020 Page 12 of 15
+American Manganese Inc. Management's Discussion and Analysis For the Three-Month Period Ended October 31, 2020 Page 12 of 15